One of the easiest ways to transition to a vegan diet is to simply replace the dairy products you have in your fridge with plant-based substitutes!

-In lieu of butter, I usually just use extra-virgin olive oil.
-But when a recipe calls for something richer, I’ll use Earth Balance, which comes in a number of flavors.
-I use the soy-free version because in general, I try to avoid processed soy.
+In lieu of butter, I typically use extra virgin olive oil.
+But when a recipe calls for something richer, I’ll use Earth Balance.

 Another option is Miyoko’s Creamery Cultured Vegan Butter, an un-processed healthy vegan butter.
 It’s more expensive than Earth Balance, but if you’re going to be drenching whatever you’re eating in vegan butter, it may be worth it.

 For baking purposes, you may want to consider coconut oil, which acts as a great butter substitute in cakes, muffins, and brownies.

 Instead of buying “cage-free” eggs, why not buy “exploitation-free” eggs in the form of ground flaxseed?
 1 tablespoon of ground flaxseed mixed with 3 tablespoons of water works perfectly as an egg substitute.
 Unlike eggs, ground flaxseeds have no cholesterol and provide an excellent dose of omega-3 fatty acids.
 Flaxseed frequently appears at the top of lists of healthiest foods, and using it as an egg subsitute is a great way to get it into your diet!
 Ground chia seeds also have an similar egg-y texture that lends itself well to baked goods like pizza crusts and pancakes.